-Native reptiles are protected by law so if you want to keep a native reptile as a pet you’ll need a biodiversity conservation licence granted under the Biodiversity Conservation Act 2016 from the Office of Environment and Heritage (National Parks and Wildlife Service).
+Native reptiles are protected by law so if you want to keep a native reptile as a pet you’ll need a biodiversity conservation licence granted under the Biodiversity Conservation Act 2016 from the Department of Planning and Environment (National Parks and Wildlife Service).

 It is illegal to keep exotic (non-native) reptiles.

 It’s against the law (Biodiversity Conservation Act 2016) to take native reptiles from the wild or release unwanted ones.

 Taking animals from the wild, or even your backyard, can cause local extinctions.
 Dumped animals can spread disease and suffer from starvation or predation.

 Pet native reptiles must be bought from licensed dealers or breeders.

 - protect our unique reptile species and their ecosystems